Resource & Patient Management System (RPMS) Training

 Presenter: James Spillane, Chief Executive Officer, Health IQ

-Description: The EHR Overview session will provide an overview of the data system, associated strengths, and limitations, as well as best practices for data entry and management.
-In addition, the training will aim to address topics across participants’ various organizational job roles to improve workflows.
+Description: The EHR Reporting session will provide an overview of various types of EHR reports, associate strengths and limitations of each, as well as best practices on utilization of each type of report.
+In addition, the training will aim to address topics across participants’ various organizational job roles to improve reporting workflows.

 As a result of participating in this activity, the healthcare team will: